 So, here is what you can do next:

-If you enjoyed this article then you can do one of 3 things.
+If you enjoyed this article then you can do one these things.
 Thank you.